poult-lab/daily-word/english_words_ learning.md

-03.baton [bəˈtɑːn]
+03.heart attack [ˈhɑːrt ətæk]

-[noun] to pass/hand over the baton.
+[noun] He died of a heart attack **brought on by** overwork.

-"a small light stick that one member of a team in a relay race passes to the next person to run"
+"a sudden serious medical condition in which the heart stops working normally, sometimes causing death"